 Stacey Morgan Foster joined the EWU team in 2010 as the Vice President for Student Affairs, with more than 25 years of experience in higher education.
 Previously, she served as the VP at California State University, Stanislaus.
 She also has held leadership positions at San José State University and The American University.
 She has a BA in English with a Secondary Teaching Credential (CSU Sacramento) and a JD (George Mason University School of Law).
 Foster is a committed mentor to emerging student leaders and particularly interested in developing ethical decision-making skills among students.
-A longtime Rotarian, Foster is regularly involved with various community boards and activities.
 She and her husband enjoy raising much of their own food on their small farm.
-They have two children: a married daughter who is an Army officer and a son in high school.
+They have two children: a married daughter who is an Army officer and a son in college.

 Amy Johnson is the Associate Vice President for Student Life and the Dean of Students.
 She has worked in higher education for more than 15 years as an administrator and faculty member, actively advising, teaching, and mentoring undergraduate and graduate students throughout her career.
 Prior to joining EWU, Johnson served in leadership roles at the University of Southern California (where she held a joint faculty appointment in the Rossier School of Education) and the University of Pennsylvania (Penn).
 Her academic and research interests include living-learning environments (primarily residential colleges), distance education and creative uses of technology to facilitate learning and deliver services, and students' transition to college.
 She holds master's and doctoral degrees in higher education from Penn and a bachelor's degree in English/communication from the University of Puget Sound in Tacoma, WA.